adewale2018/mini_wallet/README.md

 **State Management**
 - Built with Zustand for predictable state
 - Optimistic updates for smooth UX
+- Use createJSONStorage and persist from Zustand middleware to persist the data

 **Security & Best Practices**
 - No sensitive data logged in console